lloeki/py-skyjam/README.md

-The NaCl Google Music Chrome extension allows you to download your songs, but you can add to the queue at most per album, you can't cancel it, you can view a lrogress list but that's all and there's no log of failures.
+The NaCl Google Music Chrome extension allows you to download your songs, but you can add to the queue at most per album, you can't cancel it, you can view a progress list but that's all and there's no log of failures.

 IOW, both are absurdly optimist, hopelessly unreliable pieces of software mostly due to poor UI.